 Corn tortillas are a fantastic low carb tortilla.
-They might not be keto-friendly, but they are low in carbs and full of nutrients compared to flour alternatives.
+They might not be keto-friendly, but they are low in carbs and full of nutrients compared to flour alternatives, as the nutrition facts show.
 Why not give corn a try, when you're next cooking tacos?

 If you already have some corn tortillas on hand and are looking to serve them up at the right way, check out this blog post on How To Heat Corn Tortillas.

 Taco night is always fun, but this handheld food can get pretty messy.
 Enjoy your tacos without ruining your clothes with a few simple tips.